bentomhall/nih-system/homebrewery/world/player-options.md

 #### Teleport Trap
 *Uncommon, 1 minute, Exclusive, Debilitating (1).
 Duration 24 hours*

-You ward an area up to 1000 sq ft by 20' tall against teleportation for 24 hours.
+You ward an area up to 1000 sq ft by 20 feet  tall against teleportation for 24 hours.
 Choose one of the options below:

 **Imprison.** When a creature attempts to teleport out of or within the area, they must make a DC 15 Charisma saving throw.
 On a failed save, they are teleported to an location you designate within the area and stunned for one minute.
 Stunned targets can repeat the saving throw at the end of each of their turns, ending the stun effect on a save.
 On a success, the teleport succeeds normally but you are aware that it happened.